 What causes insomnia?

-Stress and anxiety are the most common causes of insomnia, but it can also be caused by some other conditions such as depression, some medications and alcohol.
+Stress, anxiety and excessive use of technology are the most common causes of insomnia, but it can also be caused by some other conditions such as depression, some medications and alcohol.